A Colorado River Overview:

 Agriculture

-consistently emerges as the largest single consumptive user of Colorado River water across the Basin.
+consistently emerges as the largest single user of Colorado River water across the Basin.

 Municipal & industrial

-demands are significant and growing throughout the Basin.
+demands are steady and growing throughout the Basin.

 Environmental & recreational flows